YuichiNukiyama/TabSpacer/README.md

 ```

 ## Install
+Press [F1] key and type [Extensions: Install Extension].And input [TabSpacer].
-You need to copy it to your local extensions folder.
+Or you copy this files to your local extensions folder.
 ``` Windows
 %USERPROFILE%\.vscode\extensions
 ```